Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Using the discrete Fourier transform for the analysis of stationarity preservation

 where $W_{ij}(\vec x) := (\del_x u_{\text{recon},ij} + \del_y v_{\text{recon},ij})(\vec x)$ is the divergence of the velocity reconstruction $(u_{\text{recon},ij}, v_{\text{recon},ij}) \in (P^{2,2})^2$ in $\vec x \in \left[-\frac{\Delta x}{2},\frac{\Delta x}{2}\right]\times \left[-\frac{\Delta y}{2},\frac{\Delta y}{2}\right]$. \end{definition}

-\begin{theorem} If the $P^{2,2}$-projected divergence vanishes (as a polynomial), and if $p$ is uniformly constant, then the central Active Flux is stationary. \end{theorem} \begin{proof} By unisolvence of the $P^{2,2}$ space with the degrees of freedom specified in Definition \ref{def:p22prjecteddiv}, the vanishing of the divergence as a polynomial is equivalent to it being zero at the four degrees of freedom.
+\begin{theorem} If the discrete data is such that the $P^{2,2}$-projected divergence of $\vec v$ vanishes (as a polynomial), and if $p$ is uniformly constant, then the central Active Flux method keeps this data stationary. \end{theorem} \begin{proof} By unisolvence of the $P^{2,2}$ space with the degrees of freedom specified in Definition \ref{def:p22prjecteddiv}, the vanishing of the divergence as a polynomial is equivalent to it being zero at the four degrees of freedom.
 By virtue of the definitions of the finite difference formulas (Equations \eqref{eq:findiffderivplus}--\eqref{eq:findiffderivminus}), the updates of $p_{ij}^P$, $P \in \{ \nodeonly, \ehonly,\evonly \}$ are the degrees of freedom of the $P^{2,2}$-projected divergence in $P$.
 The update equation \eqref{eq:updateaverage2d} of the pressure average is, by Gauss' law and the fact that the quadrature along the edges is exact for parabolas, equivalent to evaluating the average of the divergence $W_{ij}$ over the cell $(i,j)$.
 But this average is assumed to vanish as well, which concludes the proof. \end{proof}

 Central Active Flux can thus be associated with projecting the reconstruction of the divergence back into the space $P^{2,2}$.
 The map \eqref{eq:averageingdoffordiv} from the velocity variables to values of the $P^{2,2}$-projected divergence in its degrees of freedom is surjective, therefore the 4 equations for the 8 velocity variables leave a four-dimensional kernel of the evolution matrix.
 This sufficient condition of stationarity can be verified (using \textsc{mathematica}) to also be necessary, which proves \begin{corollary} Central Active Flux for linear acoustics in 2 dimensions is stationarity preserving and the kernel of its evolution matrix is 4-dimensional. \end{corollary}